webpack/webpack-dev-server/examples/proxy-hot-reload/README.md

 ## What should happen

-The script should open `http://localhost:8080/`.
-It should show "It's working."
+1. The script should open `http://localhost:8080/` in your default browser.
+2. You should see the text on the page itself change to read `Success!`.

 Go to `http://localhost:8080/api/users`.
 It should show a couple of JSON objects.